Twitching Eyes or Blepharospasm; Eye ‘Floaters’; Myopia (shortsightedness); Astigmatism; Watery Eyes

 The exact cause of astigmatism (deformity) of the cornea or lens of the eyes is still not known, but scientists consider genetics to be a big factor.
 Astigmatism is often present at birth; however, there have also been instances of astigmatism developing in later part of life.

-Like myopia and hyperopia, most cases of astigmatism can be effectively corrected with eyeglasses, contact lenses, or refractive surgery.
+Like myopia and hyperopia, most cases of astigmatism can be effectively corrected with eyeglasses similar to tortoise glasses, contact lenses, or refractive surgery.
 If astigmatism is mild, your doctor may not suggest any treatment.
 The two most common treatment options for normal astigmatism are:

 Tears are very important for the health and wellbeing of your eyes.
 We generally associate tears with emotions or onions.
 However, if you have tears in your eyes for no reason, an eye condition may be the reason.
 The good news is that most of these eye conditions can be effectively treated with over-the-counter medicines.